About the VDG

 First, subscribe to the visual-design mailing list to hear about general news and updates.
-You'll also want to become a watcher for the VDG project in Phabricator.
-Finally, join the #kde-vdg channel on Matrix or the freenode IRC channel (which is bridged to the VDG Telegram room, if you prefer Telegram).
+You'll also want to become a member of the VDG team in GitLab.
+You can request access here: https://invent.kde.org/groups/teams/vdg/-/group_members Finally, join the #visualdesigngroup channel on Matrix or the Libera Chat IRC channel (which is bridged to the VDG Telegram room, if you prefer Telegram).

 Most VDG discussions start out informally, in the chat channel.
 Once there's general agreement in the real-time chat, the discussion moves to a Phabricator task.
 The goal here is to open the discussion to include developers, and make the proposal more concrete using images and mockups.
-Mockups can be created using KDE's Mockup Toolkit and should be hosted on Pholio.
+Mockups can be created using KDE's Mockup Toolkit.

 It's important that VDG Phabricator tasks subscribe all the developers who may be affected by the proposed work.
 Try to honestly and fairly summarize the discussion and initial VDG conclusion when writing the task's initial description.
 It's important not to lose context or history!

 In the Phabricator task, it's common for the details or scope to change based on developer feedback.
 This is normal!
 Developers have a better idea of what's technically possible or reasonable to change.
 Listen to developer feedback and change the design accordingly.
 At the same time, encourage them to listen to your expertise, and gently stand your ground if a developer tries to dictate design decisions to you.

 Once there's general agreement in the Phabricator task, work should begin and folks can start submitting patches!

 In a highly technical field like programming, it's easy to know the limits of your expertise.
 This is more difficult in subjective fields like art and design, and it's very important to have a firm grasp of your own limitations.
 For example: